F41zK4r1m/HackTheBox/cerberus.md

 |_http-title: Did not follow redirect to http://icinga.cerberus.local:8080/icingaweb2
 ```

-In the port scan results I found a domain, running on port 8080 : "icinga.cerberus.local:8080".
-So I added the domain to /etc/hosts file.
+Further analysis of the port scan results revealed a domain running on port 8080: "icinga.cerberus.local:8080".
+To ensure access to the domain, I added it to the /etc/hosts file.

-Next I tried UDP scanning on the box to collect some for info & I found 3 more open ports : 53, 88, 123.
+In order to collect more information, I proceeded to perform a UDP scan on the system, which revealed three additional open ports: 53, 88, and 123.
 ```
 Nmap scan report for icinga.cerberus.local (10.10.11.205)
 Host is up, received echo-reply ttl 127 (0.17s latency).